 “The goal of the company is to have customer service that is not the just the best, but legendary.” – Sam Walton

-Your customer isn’t a group of people, but a human being that wants to be treated like a King.
-It’s your responsibility to locate this person in the crowd and excite them when they visit your website or store.
-In turn, this can increase your sales by up to 19%.
+Don’t think of your customers as part of a homogenous group, but rather people who want to be treated as individuals.
+You have the power to do this and really excite them when they visit your website or store.
+In turn, your sales can increase by up to 19%.

-In an exclusive study published in the Journal of Applied Psychology, researchers tested the effects that mints had against a control group (where no mints were given).
-The objective is to measure their effectiveness in increasing tips.
+In a study published in the Journal of Applied Psychology, researchers tested what effect waiters providing mints along with the check had against a control group where no mints were given.
+The objective being to measure their effectiveness in increasing tips.

-After the experiment, it was observed that the first set examined had waiters giving mints along with the check, without mentioning the mints themselves.
+In the first group, waiters gave mints without mentioning them.
 Interestingly, this resulted in a 3% increase in tips against the control group.

-Even if you sell digital products, do it anyways.
+If you don’t adopt a personalized approach, there are likely to be negative consequences.
 Data from MarketingCharts found that lack of personalization is one of the main reasons customers switch providers.

-From your website homepage to the checkout page, even after they purchase your product, use personalization to wind them in.
+From your homepage to your checkout page, and even post-purchase, you can use personalization to delight your customers.

 2. Minimum parameters inspire customers to take action

-But I’m glad because Dr. Robert Cialdini, Professor of Psychology at Arizona State University conducted a consumer study to determine the donation process of the American Cancer Society, and how a tiny change in what was said dramatically improved results.
+Dr. Robert Cialdini, Professor of Psychology at Arizona State University, conducted a consumer study into the donation process for the American Cancer Society, and how a tiny change in what was said could dramatically improve results.